jeremyrayjewell/cyber_journal/learning-notes/courses/comptia-securityplus-dion/section-13-audits-and-assessments.md

 - Passive: OSINT, reviewing public data, social media, DNS lookups
 - Active: scanning, probing, enumeration
 - Provides intelligence for later exploitation
+- **Reconnaissance:** an initial phase where critical information about a target system is gathered to enhance an attack's effectiveness and success
+	- reconnaissance is a crucial step in penetration testing
+	- **Active Reconnaissance:** direct engagement with the target system, ofering more information but with a higher detection risk
+	- **Passive Reconnaissance:** gathering information without direct engagement with the target system, offering lower detection risk but less data
+	- reconnaissance necessity and extent depend on the test type and environment
+	- **Known Environment:** detailed target infrastructure information from the organization is received prior to the test
+		- focuses on known assets, evaluates vulnerabilitiies and weaknesses, aims to understand exploitability and potential damages, resembles an insider threat scenario
+	- **Partially Known Environment:** involves limited information provided to testers, who may have partial knowledge of the system
+		- partially known environment testing aims to identify vulnerabilities in both known and hidden assets
+	- **Unkown Environment:** testers receive minimal to no information about the target system
+		- unknown environment testing aims to mimic an external attacker with limited knowledge
+- Reconnaissance is a critical first step in penetration testing

 ---